linear-b/gitstream/docs/gitlab-installation.md

 ## 1. Designate a gitStream User Account

-gitStream automation rules are executed on behalf of the user account that is logged in when you install the gitStream service.
-This account must have the `Maintainer` role.
+gitStream automation rules are executed on behalf of the user account configured when you install the gitStream service.
+This account must have the `maintainer` or `owner` role to the relevant repos.

-We recommend creating a dedicated account for this purpose so you can more easily control access to individual repos.
-You can also use your professional or personal GitLab account for this, but that would result in all automations being executed under that account.
+We recommend creating a [dedicated service account](https://docs.gitlab.com/ee/user/profile/service_accounts.html){:target="_blank"} to control access to individual repos easily.
+You can also use your professional or personal GitLab account for this, which would result in all automations being executed under that account, which might also affect LinearB's metrics.

-!!! tip "Use this account when you install gitStream"
+!!! tip "Use this account when you integrate gitStream"
-    Make sure you're logged into this user account in the web browser that you use to click the installation button in step 4.
+    Make sure to use this account when authorizing GitLab in LinearB.

 ## 2. Create a CM Configuration File